mimikuo365/Bike-Rider-Facilitating-System/README.md

 ## Summary

-This is a final group project of GE1354 -- Introduction to Electronic Design at City University of Hong Kong.
+This is a final group project of GE1354 -- Introduction to Electronic Design at City University of Hong Kong, contributed by KUAN-TING KUO Tianxiao Xu and TSUNG-YU CHEN.

 Demo1.mov shows the funtion 1, 3, 4 in "Objectives" (See below).
 Demo2.mov shows the funtion 2 in "Objectives" (See below).